Unfair Dismissal Claims (and Unfair Dismissal Compensation)

 If a dismissal is automatically unfair, an employee can bring a claim with less than 2 years’ service.

-Examples of automatically unfair dismissals include: if a woman is dismissed because she is pregnant, if an employee is dismissed for trade union activities or because they have made a protected disclosure at work (“whistleblowing”).
+Examples of automatically unfair dismissals include: if a woman is dismissed because she is pregnant, if an employee is dismissed for trade union activities, or if they were dismissed for making a protected disclosure at work (“whistleblowing”).

 How much compensation can be awarded for unfair dismissal claims?

-If you win an unfair dismissal claim, the Employment Tribunal will then decide how much, if any, compensation to award.
+If you win an unfair dismissal claim, the Employment Tribunal will then decide how much, if any, compensation to award based on a number of varying factors that differ case-to-case.

 Unfair dismissal compensation includes two elements:

 - Basic award: calculated in the same way as a statutory redundancy payment, taking into account age, gross weekly pay (subject to a legal cap that is revised annually) and length of service.
-The online Government calculator uses the same calculation to work out your basic award.
+The online Government Statutory Redundancy Calculator uses the same calculation to work out your basic award.

 - Compensatory award: including net loss of earnings, pension, bonus/commission, other benefits and expenses incurred seeking new employment.
 It is important to keep full records of job searches and applications to support their claim for loss of earnings (the employee is under a duty to mitigate their loss).